YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/Cuk_Converter/README.md

 ### **Average Efficiency:**
-- A well-designed Ćuk converter generally has an average efficiency of **90%**, meaning around 10% of the input power is lost as heat.
+- A well-designed Ćuk converter generally has an average efficiency of **70-90%**.

 ---